grampelberg/kty/README.md

 - Access the logs for running and exited containers in a pod.
 - Forward a local port remotely, allowing access to services and pods in the cluster.
+- Forward a remote service to your local system.
 - `scp` files from pods. sftp clients work as well.

 ![demo](./assets/demo.gif)